 “With slings, the head can be completely obscured by the sling and unfortunately horrible things can happen.
 Be very conscious of the airway and head and neck,” he says.

 The advantage of the sling is many – they’re super-easy to clean and don’t take an engineering degree to strap on.
 Also, the proximity to dad keeps the baby secure while pop’s rocking walk can soothe the most colicky of kids.
 Besides its convenience, baby-wearing promotes intimacy between papa and child.
 And, it’s flexible: A dad can carry the infant in a variety of positions, nestling close to the neck, belly to belly with the baby upright, the cradle carry with the baby semi-upright or, for older kids, off the hip.
 Plus, it easily fits into a diaper bag.
+Before you buy a sling, think about how long you plan on using it, because a sling provides minimal structural support.
+And that can be an issue once your baby becomes mobile, and heavy.

 This is a truly flexible baby sling, because you can carry your baby in multiple positions: A newborn snuggle, outward-facing, and inward-facing.
 Above all its other many great features (like the breathable panel), we love this sling's back panel that distributes weight evenly while you're toting your tot around.